-Canine sports massage provides a multitude of natural and holistic health benefits for your dog, both behavioral and physical.
+Sports massage provides a multitude of natural and holistic health benefits for your animal, both behavioral and physical.
 Sports massage uses the hands and fingers of the therapist to target tight muscles and acupressure points in your dog.
 We manipulate the soft tissue to loosen muscles, joints, tendons; increase blood flow and lymphatic activity; and reduce stress.

 Sports massage is used in exercise warm-up; cool down; general maintenance; pre- and post- agility competition; and post-injury or rehabilitation of both working animals and pets.